-Our franchise sales team consists of almost 100 sales professionals serving customers throughout the world.
+Our franchise sales team consists of over 100 sales professionals serving customers throughout the world.
 Our development team is focused on growing our franchise business through conversions of existing branded and independent hotels and partnering with developers to brand newly constructed hotels.
 Our franchise sales teams are generally responsible for selling all brands within a specified region and promoting the specific brand that is best suited for the specific property and location.
 In addition to a regional presence in the United States, we currently have development teams located in London, Istanbul, Dubai, Shanghai, Singapore, Delhi, Sao Paulo and Buenos Aires.
 Our international presence in key countries allows us to quickly adapt to changes in the increasingly dynamic global marketplace and to capitalize on new opportunities throughout the world as they emerge.
 We occasionally provide financial support in the form of loans or development advances to help generate new business.
-In 2016, we executed 1,421 franchise agreements, and only 5% received financial support from us, totaling \$9 million.
+In 2017, we executed 1,469 franchise agreements, and only 5% received financial support from us, totaling \$10 million.

 Our typical franchisee is a first-time hotelier and single property owner.
 Frequently, the hotel is our franchisee's only source of income.
 We offer these small business owners a variety of services, including (i) education and training on best practices in hotel operations, (ii) distribution, (iii) marketing and loyalty initiatives, (iv) low cost procurement and (v) expansion and growth strategies, which help to drive return on their investment.
-We believe our ability to fulfill the needs of our franchisees is reflected in our franchiseer retention, which is consistently high.
-We retain approximately 95% of our franchisees each year.
+We believe our ability to fulfill the needs of our franchisees is reflected in our franchisee retention, which is consistently high.
+We retain approximately 95% of our total properties each year.

 A key element of our value proposition to franchisees is reservation delivery and profit optimization.
 Our cloud-based, web-enabled, state-of-the-art technology platform, which includes a fully integrated property management, reservation and revenue management system, is provided to all our franchisees at an affordable price.
 We provide our franchisees with the types of tools used by larger hotels, a capability that was effectively unaffordable to hotels in the economy and midscale sectors.
 Our scale enables franchisees to take advantage of attractive pricing, and this cloud-based, web-enabled solution eliminates the need for our franchisees to purchase or maintain an on-site server, which traditionally has been a significant cost to hotel owners.
-As of September 30, 2017, 4,300 of our franchised hotels have migrated to this new technology platform, with the remaining franchised hotels expected to be migrated in 2018.
+As of December 31, 2017, we have completed our migration to this new technology platform.